 We are absolutely committed to working in partnership with the residents of the Love Lane Estate and we want to create the best homes and opportunities for our residents.
 We believe that High Road West will help deliver these commitments and have far reaching benefits for residents, businesses and community groups throughout Haringey.

 If you have any questions please contact the dedicated engagement officer, Lauren Schneider on firstname.lastname@example.org or call 07816 151961.

 working with you during covid-19

 Covid-19 has impacted all our lives, and we appreciate everyone has been affected in different ways.

 We are still eager to engage with residents and will do this in a Covid-19 secure manner, adhering to social distancing and government guidance.
 It is really important to us that local residents and the wider community have their say and are involved in the future of High Road West.
 To ensure people feel comfortable we will be offering a range of ways to give us your feedback including letters, phone calls, online information, virtual events and where possible face to face activities.

 The council has a dedicated Connected Communities team for residents who might need support during the pandemic: https://www.haringey.gov.uk/community/connected-communities

 Why do we need to hold a ballot?

 On 18 July 2018, the Mayor of London announced that any landlord seeking Greater London Authority (GLA) funding for an estate regeneration project - which involves the demolition of social homes - must demonstrate that they have secured resident support for their proposals through a ballot.

-Haringey Council have asked for funding from the GLA to help deliver genuinely affordable housing on the High Road West Regeneration Scheme.
-To deliver new homes, jobs, businesses and community space we will need to demolish and rebuild homes on the Love Lane Estate.
-These will include new council homes at council rents.
+Haringey Council have agreed funding with the GLA to help deliver affordable housing, including at least 500 new high-quality Council homes at council rents.
+To deliver the new homes, jobs, businesses and community space we will need to demolish and rebuild homes on the Love Lane Estate.

 The offer to residents